brycegsmith/psg_project/index.md

 #### Dimensionality Reduction
 The dimensionality reduction process using PCA and TSNE described in the Methodology section was followed.
 The results of dimensionality reduction when reducing the top 5 and top 10 features to 2-3 dimensions is shown below.

-* _Figure 3: PCA Results_
+* _Figure 3: PCA Results - Training Data_

 <img src="https://brycegsmith.github.io/psg_project/images/flat_pca.png" width="575" height="600">

-* _Figure 4: TSNE Results_
+* _Figure 4: TSNE Results - Training Data_

 <img src="https://brycegsmith.github.io/psg_project/images/tsne_results.png" width="575" height="600">

 Isomap dimensionality reduction was also applied to the data.
 Because the results did not yield greater differentiation of the sleep stages than PCA and presented the added difficulties of a mixture of low density and high density regions and abnormally shaped clusters, these results were not put through the unsupervised learning algorithms.

-* _Figure 5: Isomap Dimensionality Reduction of 5 Top Features_
+* _Figure 5: Isomap Dimensionality Reduction of 5 Top Features - Training Data_

 <img src="https://brycegsmith.github.io/psg_project/images/isomap_5features.png" width="550" height="250">

-* _Figure 6: Isomap Dimensionality Reduction of 10 Top Features_
+* _Figure 6: Isomap Dimensionality Reduction of 10 Top Features - Training Data_

 <img src="https://brycegsmith.github.io/psg_project/images/isomap_10features.png" width="550" height="250">

 #### Unsupervised Learning
-After dimensionality reduction, K-Means, GMM, and DBSCAN were implemented on our data according to the process outlined in the Methodology section.
+After dimensionality reduction, K-Means, GMM, and DBSCAN were implemented on our training data according to the process outlined in the Methodology section.
 All of the algorithms performed best on the Top 10 feature sets, so only these results are provided.
 Although each algorithm was applied to each number of reduced components, only the best results are shared here: K-Means (3rd & 4th PCA components), GMM (3rd & 4th PCA components), and DBSCAN (3 TSNE Components).

 * _Figure 7: K-Means Best Outcome_